MVJyothiPriya/robotic-disassembly-depth-estimation/README.md

 # How to Navigate the Repository

-1. Start with the **Jupyter notebook**
+1. Start with the notebook:

 ```
 Depth_estimation.ipynb
 ```

-This notebook demonstrates how different depth estimation models were applied to the dataset.

-2. The **DepthCrafter folder** contains the implementation of one of the evaluated models.
+2. The **DepthCrafter folder** contains model implementation.

-3. The **depth-capstone/scripts folder** contains scripts used to run experiments.
+3. The **depth-capstone/scripts** folder contains experiment scripts.

-4. Generated logs can be found in:
+4. Logs can be found in:

 ```
 depth-capstone/logs